mrmop/IGX/readme.md

 <ul>
 <li>Xtralife</li>
 <li>Kongregate</li>
+<li>SWAG</li>
 <li>Unity (Google Play Games and Game Centre)</li>
 </ul>

 ## On Device Debug Console Logging
-IGX supports a bdeug console logging window that you can send strings to and view at any time.
+IGX supports a debug console logging window that you can send strings to and view at any time.
 The following providers are currently supported:
 <ul>
 <li>Unity</li>
 </ul>